 - Kung Fu Panda:

 - Po gets abused by a dummy that knocks out a tooth, gets ensnared and cooked by the training devices ("There is now a level zero"), and gets beat on by four of the Furious Five and Master Shifu (although it could have been worse — if Shifu had had Tigress face Po, she probably would have killed him).
 This is actually a subversion at first: Shifu doesn't want Po to actually complete the training, he wants Po to give up and go home.
 After Po refuses to give up and Shifu changes his mind, the training gets less hellish but still rather difficult.

-- Let's not forget Kung Fu Panda 2 which reveals that Tigress punched ironwood trees for TWENTY YEARS and now feels absolutely nothing on her whole body.
-Keep in mind she doesn't just not feel pain, but ANYTHING.
-Would really suck if she wanted to get a massage, or if she and Po got together.
+- Let's not forget Kung Fu Panda 2 which reveals that Tigress punched ironwood trees for twenty years and now feels absolutely nothing on her whole body.
+Keep in mind she doesn't just not feel pain, but anything.
+It would really suck if she wanted to get a massage, or if she and Po got together.
 And yes, real martial artists do things like this.

 - There's also Tai Lung who was pushed by Shifu to train until his bones cracked.
-Ouch.
 It should be noted that this is Truth in Television.
 Serious practitioners of kung fu really do train that hard.